leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ## Section 10: Creating the Data Portal for the SalesOrder Spreadsheet

+#### Introduction

+This section will walk you through creating the Data Portal that will connect to the [northwind_customer_single_order_myname] stored procedure.
+This Data Portal will be used to populate data into the SalesOrder spreadsheet upon a data PULL.

 *In this section:*

 ##### [10.1 - Create the Data Portal](#101--create-the-data-portal-1)